kplam624/Mask-Finder/README.md

 This could help businesses keep their employees and customers safe, without having to use their employees time and resources to track down those who are not wearing a mask within their establishment.
 This will save businesses money in the long run and promote public health safety, which remains a priority!

 Our application will also capture a live photo, process the image, and notify the user if the person is wearing a mask or not.

+### Coronavirus Background Info: Tableau Visualization
+#### Why prevention is better than cure when it comes to coronavirus!

+* Step 1 Extract
+* * Extracted coronavirus data from the website :  https://www.worldometers.info/coronavirus/
+* * Data Source Credit: Worldmeters.info

+* Step Transformation
+* * Cleaned up the data on jupyetr notebook using pandas and created a final csv.
+* * Utlized pandas, splinter for the extraction and cleaning up process

+* Loading
+* * Loaded data into Tableau

+* Tableau Visualization: Will add Link
+* * In this visualization, utilized the coronavirus dataset to analyze the countries vs the average total cases, total deaths total testing etc.

 ------------------------------